WHAT DO YOU NEED TO KNOW ABOUT...

 Causes a retinal whaterlogging

-It causes loss of painless vision in all the visual field or in a part of the same one according to the affected vein (central or a branch)
+It causes a painless loss of vision throughout the visual field or in a part thereof, depending on the affected vein (central or a branch).

 The organism creates collateral vessels to try to drain the blood, but, in the meantime, intravitreal injections can be administered to keep the retina dry.

-It can be produced by the same wall of the vessel, by general diseases that alter it (diabetes, cholesterol …) or an embolism coming from another part of the bodyEn general, no existe tratamiento efectivo.
+It can be produced by the same wall of the vessel, by general diseases that alter it (diabetes, cholesterol …) or an embolism coming from another part of the body.

 It causes a lack of oxygen in the tissue, and this can suffer a heart attack

-It causes loss of painless vision and, in the case of embolism; there is a risk that they will also reach the brain.
+It causes a painless vision loss and, in the case of emboli, there is a risk that they also reach the brain.

 In general, there is no effective treatment.
-Only if it is due to inflammation of the vessel, it could be treated with anti-inflammatories.
-Important to control the risk factors to avoid problems in other organs
+Only if it is due to an inflammation of the vessel, it could be treated with anti-inflammatories.
+It is important to control risk factors to avoid problems in other organs

 What is an arterial or venous occlusion in the retina?